What if school looked like…

 …building a boat and sailing it in the Chesapeake Bay?

-…going on a weeklong trip to Charleston, SC where you spend a night sleeping in old slave dwellings or on a 48-mile walking trip from your school to the nearest city?
+…going on a weeklong trip to Montgomery, AL where you learn about the Civil Rights Movement, or on a 48-mile walking trip from your school to the nearest city?

 …creating a banjo from scratch through an apprenticeship with a local luthier?